2120 CPI Authority for Investigating Reports of Abuse or Neglect

 Determining Which Agency to Notify

 The law enforcement agency to notify is the agency that has jurisdiction for criminal investigations of abuse or neglect in the geographical area where the alleged incident occurred.
-Specifically, the worker notifies the person or unit designated to receive reports of abuse or neglect.
+Specifically, the caseworker notifies the person or unit designated to receive reports of abuse or neglect.

 Staff may also be required to notify the county or district attorney about certain types of reports.